 North by East

 An intrepid rower cruises the coast, author Susan Hand Shetterly dives into the fascinating world of seaweed, and imagining Maine with self-driving cars.
-Plus, better a shark in the water than a fox on the deck in Maine Dispatches.
+Plus, better a shark in the water than a fox on the deck in Maine Dispatches, and finding peace and joy in concrete.

 Food & Drink